— Novel Instrumentation for Nuclear Fuel Cycle Monitoring

 November 24, 2020

-- Philip Townsend, Kate Thompson (UW), “Hyperspectral remote sensing for nonproliferation”
+- Prof. Philip Townsend, Kate Thompson (UW), “Hyperspectral remote sensing for nonproliferation”

 Abstract: We use hyperspectral remote sensing (from the leaf level to satellites) to characterize plant physiology and chemistry.
 We ask weather vegetation signals in spectral data can be used as an indicator of plant exposure to radiation or bi-products.
 Our research as part of ETI involves collaboration with National Labs on existing studies.
 Specifically, we outline the three studies that we are pursuing to test the capabilities of hyperspectral imaging.

-- Bernard Kippelen (GT), “An introduction to organic semiconductors and their use in optoelectronic devices”
+- Prof. Bernard Kippelen (GT), “An introduction to organic semiconductors and their use in optoelectronic devices”

 Abstract: In this presentation we will review the basics of organic semiconductors and their use in solid-state optoelectronic devices.
 The discussion is intended for the non-expert in organic electronics but with a solid understanding of traditional semiconductor material and device physics.
 The photophysics and electrical properties of organic molecules and polymers will be reviewed and the key enabling technologies necessary to fabricate high performance devices will be presented.
 Finally, the modeling and key metrics of organic photodiodes and their relevance for radiation detection will be discussed.